CEEQUAL – for responsible infrastructure construction

-The more demanding the project, the more open and collaborative the implementation model needs to be for the parties to establish a shared understanding of the challenges and objectives as well as the optimal model of implementation and the challenges that can be solved with cooperation.
+The more demanding the project, the more open and collaborative the implementation model needs to be for the parties to establish a shared understanding of the optimal model of implementation and the challenges that can be solved with cooperation.

 The most important things in every project are cooperation and discussion.
 With this in mind, YIT recommends the use of collaborative operating methods regardless of the project’s implementation model.

 “The choice of project model is a crucial decision for the customer which can dictate the success of the project,” says Antti Inkilä, Interim Executive Vice President, Infrastructure segment at YIT.

 He says the choice should be based on identifying and defining not only the project’s objectives – including scheduling, qualitative, operational and budget-related targets – but also your organisation’s size, competence and decision-making capacity as a contractor.

 “It’s particularly important to determine the extent to which the customer’s own organisation can participate in the project’s development, planning and management,” says Timo Lehmus, Interim Executive Vice President, Partnership Properties segment.